txt/se17/doc/reviewc.md

 {bar, repeat, foo}};

-8)Write three differences between SQL and No-SQL.
+8) Write three differences between SQL and No-SQL.

 9)    Suppose you have three tables in database: University, Subject and Student.
 What are insert, update and delete anomalies in this context?